Virginia Health Services celebrates its nursing staff on National Nurses Day (May 6) and every day.

 “They are the backbone of this company,” said Rebecca Boyd, Virginia Health Services Vice President of Nursing.

 The team pulled through a tough year as a pandemic raged.
+And then again as new variants occurred.

 “We couldn’t have done it without them,” Boyd said.
 “I truly appreciate them.